 Final Thoughts on Teaching English Online

 Well amigos, there you have it.
-You are now in possession of 7 awesome companies that offer up excellent opportunities to those wanting to teach English online.
+You are now in possession of ten awesome companies that offer up excellent opportunities to those wanting to teach English online.

-The internet has truly opened up a world of possibilities to backpackers looking to make money online.
-Teaching English over the internet might just be one of the most rewarding opportunities of them all.
+The internet has truly opened up a world of possibilities to backpackers looking to develop a digital nomad career.
+Teaching English online might just be one of the most exciting opportunities of them all.

-Connect with people from different cultures.
+You get to connect with people from different cultures, both while you’re traveling and from the students you teach.
 Make a positive impact on the lives of your students.
 Learn something new about yourself.
 Discover the teaching skills you never knew you had!

-When done right, teaching English online might just be the perfect job for anyone looking to live a digital nomad lifestyle, receive a relatively consistent monthly income, and make an impact on the world around them.
+When done right, teaching English online might just be the perfect job for travelers and digital nomads to receive a relatively consistent monthly income and make an impact on the world around them.

-Remember, be sure to check out VIPKID, my top pick for the best company to work for teaching English online!
+Remember, be sure to check out Cambly, which is (in our opinion) the best company for teaching English online!